-It’s happened to almost all of us.
-You’re driving along, listening the radio, and then it happens, the car is impaired operationally.
-This is where your automobile EDC kit starts to come in handy!
+It happened to almost all of us.
+You’re driving along, listening to the radio, and then it happens, the car is impaired operationally.
+This is where your automobile EDC kit comes in handy!

 Whether it’s a flat tire, a busted hose or one of those mysterious engine problems, that no layman could ever fix, it’s still bad news for you and your passengers.